medial-earlysign/mr_libs/Internal/MedPyExport/README.md

 * Fix code to compile in ARM computer
 * Removed ipython dependency
 * Readme fixes
+* Removed the Boost libraries dependency, using only headers.
+Simpler compile process

 ## Relase Notes - 1.0.5
 * Adjustments to compile with Alpine/Musl library